pkaan/HLS_with_ffmpeg/README.md

-FFMPEG command for rtmp, static file ffmpeg -i #{file_path} -c:a aac -ar 44100 -f flv -flvflags no_duration_filesize rtmp://localhost/live/stream
+FFMPEG command for rtmp, static file: ffmpeg -i #{file_path} -c:a aac -ar 44100 -f flv -flvflags no_duration_filesize rtmp://localhost/live/stream

-FFMPEG command for rtmp, dynamic file
+FFMPEG command for rtmp, dynamic file:
 For example, the following command will take the device’s microphone (-i default) as an input and send it to rtmp, ‘alsa’ or ‘pulse’ can be used. system "ffmpeg -f alsa -re -i default -c:v copy -vn -c:a aac -ar 44100 -ac 1 -f flv rtmp://localhost/live/stream"